ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'get_pub_keys'.
 That is, not supporting this parameter would yield the inconvenient and undesirable behavior where: i) the Client does not ask for the other group members' public keys upon joining the group (see {{ssec-key-distribution-exchange}}); and ii) later on as a group member, the Client only retrieves the public keys of all group members (see {{sec-key-retrieval-all}}).

-A Client MAY support the following parameters.
+A Client MAY support the following optional parameters.
 Application profiles of this specification MAY define that Clients must or should support these parameters instead (OPT12).

 * 'error', 'error_description'.